ansys/pymechanical/doc/source/architecture.rst

 powerful meshing, generic CAD reader, and the intuitive pre- and post- processing experience of Mechanical.

-Before discussing how Mechanical's API is implemented, we discuss a software design pattern known as the *command pattern*.
+Before discussing how Mechanical's API is implemented, the software design pattern known as the *command pattern* is explored.
 This pattern can be used in many programming languages.
 For a general description (using the Java programming language) of the command pattern, see `Command Design Pattern
 <https://howtodoinjava.com/design-patterns/behavioral/command-pattern/>`_ in the
 *HowToDoInJava* newsletter.
-Our own brief explanation follows.

 Command pattern
 ---------------